rweyrauch/AoSSimulator/README.md

 # AoSManoAMano
 AosManoAMano simple Warhammer Age of Sigmar&trade; battle simulator.
 The application permits two units to conduct a simulator Age of Sigmar battle.
+These units are called Player 1 or Red and Player 2 or Blue.
 The battle is conducted following the Age of Sigmar 2.0 core rules.
 The battle starts with an initiative roll for first turn and then progresses through a multiturn simulation of an Age of Sigmar battle.
 The application aims to simulate each phase of the